-Like them or not, outdoor billboards are here to stay and the industry has never looked brighter.
-Overall spending on outdoor advertising is nearly $5 billion, a ten percent growth rate and more than double a decade earlier.
-Moreover, billboards are the place to see some of the most creative work in advertising, in spite of the fact that you have only a few seconds to capture the viewer’s attention.
+Like them or not, outdoor billboards are here to stay, and the industry has never looked brighter.
+Overall spending on outdoor advertising is expected to grow to $67 billion, in 2022.
+Moreover, billboards are the place to see some of the most creative work in advertising.

 A Mobile Society

-Today, computerpainting technology has all but eliminated the old-fashioned sign painter, and plywood has given way to durable vinyl that can be cut to any size, then rolled into tubes for easy shipping.
-Huge graphics can be produced more quickly and at lower cost, and digital printing ensures faithful reproduction–so that an ad for Levi’s blue jeans looks precisely the same everywhere.
+Computer painting technology has all but eliminated the old-fashioned sign painter, and plywood has given way to durable vinyl that can be cut to any size, then rolled into tubes for easy shipping.
+Huge graphics can be produced more quickly and at lower cost, and digital printing ensures that ads look precisely the same everywhere.

 The Morphing of Outdoor